Daniel Ek: Spotify

 The sale of Advertigo as well as his previous work made Ek wealthy enough that he decided to retire.
 However, after a few months, he realized he wanted a new project, leading to him founding Spotify.
-Ek first had the idea for Spotify in 2002 when peer-to-peer music service Napster shut down and another illegal site Kazaa took over.
+Ek first had the idea for Spotify around 2002 when peer-to-peer music service Napster shut down and another illegal site Kazaa took over.
 Ek said he "realized that you can never legislate away from piracy.
 Laws can definitely help, but it doesn't take away the problem.
 The only way to solve the problem was to create a service that was better than piracy and at the same time compensates the music industry – that gave us Spotify."

 Ek incorporated Spotify AB with Martin Lorentzon in Stockholm, Sweden in 2006.
 Lorentzon had previously worked at and co-founded TradeDoubler, which acquired Ek's previous company Advertigo.
 In October 2008, the company launched its legal music streaming service Spotify.
 Initially, Spotify ran on a peer-to-peer distribution model, similar to μTorrent, but switched to a server-client model in 2014.
 In October 2016, Spotify co-founder Martin Lorentzon announced he would be stepping down as chairman and Ek would be taking over alongside his role as CEO.
 As of April 2019, Spotify has 217 million active users and as of June 2017 had raised over $2.5 billion in venture funding.

+In 2011, 2012 and 2013, Ek was selected for the Forbes 30 under 30 list in the Technology, Consumer Technology and Music categories, followed by the Forbes 30 under 30 Hall of Fame in 2022.

 In 2017, Ek was named the most powerful person in the music industry by Billboard.

 In May 2022, Ek invested an additional $50 million to acquire more Spotify shares, citing an optimistic future outlook for the streaming giant.
 Spotify at that time had 182 million paying subscribers and was growing at 15% year on year.
 On 30 September 2025, Ek announced that he would step down as CEO of Spotify at the end of the year, while remaining as executive chairman.
 In the role, his succeeding co-CEOs will continue to report to him, while he focuses on capital allocation, long-term strategy, and regulatory efforts.

 Neko Health

 Ek co-founded the medical technology company Neko Health in 2018, along with engineer Hjalmar Nilsonne.
-The company emerged from stealth mode in 2023 showcasing its non-invasive full-body scanning technology, which uses sensors and artificial intelligence to collect and analyze health data.
+The company provides full-body scans and blood tests, and uses sensors and artificial intelligence to collect and analyze health data.
 Initially self-funded with €30 million from Ek through his investment vehicle, the company has since received backing from outside investors.
-The company operates in Stockholm and London as of 2024.
 Ek chairs the company but is not involved in daily operations.
+As of 2026, the company has locations in Stockholm and London.